John Fusco

 2003: Winner for Theatrical Motion Picture (Spirit: Stallion of the Cimarron)

-Western Writers of America, Inc. (WWA)
+Western Writers of America, Inc. (Spur Award)

 Independent Blues Awards

-2021: Independent Blues Artist Award — Nominated for Best Modern Roots
+2021: Independent Blues Artist Award — Nominated for Best Modern Roots (John Fusco and the X-Road Riders)

 2021: Independent Blues CD Award — Nominated for Best Modern Roots (John the Revelator)